Alexander-Malchev/The-war-eternel/README.md

 # The-war-enternel
 The most epic game your smallbrains will ever process in your short life.
-Patetic!
+PATHETIC!